Xsidelight/flutter_interview_questions/README.md

 - **Stateless Widget:** A widget that does nothing is a Stateless Widget.
 In essence, they are static and don’t store any state.
 Thus, they don't save values that may change.
 - **Stateful Widget:** A widget that does anything is a Stateful Widget.
 Stateful widgets are dynamic by nature, which means they can monitor changes and update the UI accordingly.

+## Object in Flutter

+[Object](https://api.flutter.dev/flutter/dart-core/Object-class.html) - base class for all Dart objects except null.
+Because `Object` is is a root of the non-nullable Dart class hierarchy, every other non-Null Dart class is a subclass of Object.

+Properties:
+ - `hashCode`
+ - `runtimeType` - a representation of the runtime type of the object

+Methods:
+ - `noSuchMethod` - invoked when a non-existent method or property is accessed.
+ - `toString` - a string representation of this object

+Operators:
+ - `operator==` - the equality operator

 ## Key features and importance of Dart